ibm-cloud-docs/event-notifications/en-templates.md

 # Creating an {{site.data.keyword.en_short}} template
 {: #en-create-en-template}

-An {{site.data.keyword.en_full_notm}} template defines the layout and content of notifications (email, webhook, Slack, etc.).
+An {{site.data.keyword.en_full_notm}} template defines the layout and content of notifications (email, webhook, Slack, and more).
 Templates can include images, static text, and dynamic content (variables, conditional logic) based on events.

 Event Notifications supports two types of templates: